Tulum is one of the trendiest travel destinations along the east coast of Mexico and has become incredibly popular.

 Gay Bars in Tulum

-There is no gay beach in Tulum (but of course you are welcome at any beach).
+There is no gay beach in Tulum (but of course you are welcome at any beach and there are many beautiful options.

-The nearest ‘official’ gay beach can be found in the north end of Playa Del Carmen – see details here.
+The nearest ‘official’ gay beach can be found in the north end of Playa Del Carmen – see details in our Gay Guide to Play Del Carmen.

-The annual Arena Festival is a huge gay circuit party held over the course of a week in venues between Playa Del Carmen and Tulum.
+The annual Arena Festival is a huge gay circuit party held over the course of a week in venues alternating between Playa Del Carmen, Cozumel and Tulum (varies year to year).

 When we went the finale event was a huge party deep in the jungle in Tulum surrounded by beautiful cenotes – it was incredible!